theofuhrmann/DACSynthformer/README.md

 4) There is a ridiculously tiny data set of dac files in test/data, and a few prepared parameter files:
    1)  params_mini.yaml - for QuickStart and code debugging.
 Runs all code, but with minimal data and a tiny model.
    2)  params_sm.yaml - good for debugging since it quickly uses all stages of the computation.
    3)  params_med.yaml - uses a slightly bigger model, and the tiny data set for training period long enough to actually see that training and inference work.
-This runs in a reasonable time on a cpu (maybe 20 minutes training, 2 minute inference)
+This can also run on a CPU.
    4)  params.yaml - defines a bigger model, and meant for running a larger dataset for many epochs.